-- Medicare Parts A and B are Original Medicare.
-With this option, you can add to your coverage with a separate Part D drug plan and Medicare Supplement plan purchased from an insurance company.
+Medicare Parts A and B are Original Medicare.
+With this option, you can add to your coverage with a separate Part D prescription drug plan and a Medicare Supplement plan, both of which are sold by insurance companies.

-Over 1.4 million New Yorkers are enrolled in a Medicare Advantage plan, which means they purchase all their benefits via a private insurance company.
-Medicare Advantage bundles Parts A & B as a single plan and often includes additional coverage such as prescription drugs, dental, and/or vision.
+Over 1.5 million New Yorkers are enrolled in a Medicare Advantage plan,2 which means their Medicare benefits are provided by a private insurance company.
+Medicare Advantage bundles Parts A & B into a single plan and often includes additional coverage such as prescription drugs, dental, and vision.5

 How Can I Apply for Medicare in New York?

 You can apply for Original Medicare in New York by contacting the Social Security Administration, either by phone or online.
 If you are already receiving Social Security benefits, you will be automatically enrolled.4